CREATING CULINARY HISTORY

 Brandon joins Merrill & Houston’s with nearly a decade of hospitality experience.
 His passion for the industry began when he started his career working at Buffalo Wild Wings in high school as a server.
 While earning his Bachelor of Business Administration degree in marketing from the University of Wisconsin-Whitewater, Brandon led in various locations in the greater Madison area and roles such as Certified Trainer, Service Manager, Hospitality Manager, Assistant General Manager, and General Manager.

 Brandon is now serving as General Manager, overseeing all operations for Merrill & Houston’s, Ironworks Hotel Events, and the Eclipse Event Center.
 Brandon is eager to continue the success of the restaurant & events, while building lasting relationships with the staff while executing impeccable service that defines Merrill & Houston’s.

 Brandon resides in Edgerton, WI.
-In his free time, you can find him bowling, working on his home, or at a local Cars & Coffee with his girlfriend, Gabrielle, and three-year-old Golden Doodle, Ruby.
+In his free time, you can find him bowling, working on his home, or at a local Cars & Coffee with his girlfriend, Gabrielle, and three dogs: Ruby and Francine.

 Bobby Walker Jr.

 Oklahoma native Bobby Walker Jr. has been the Executive Chef at Merrill & Houston’s Steak Joint since opening in 2012.